cloudfoundry/bosh/bosh-stemcell/README.md

 #### Once-off manual steps:

+0. Upload a keypair called "bosh" to AWS that you'll use to connect to the remote vm later
 0. Create "bosh-stemcell" security group on AWS to allow SSH access to the stemcell (once per AWS account)
 0. Add instructions to set BOSH_AWS_... environment variables
 0. Install the vagrant plugins we use: